What do survival rates actually mean?

 Race and socio-economic status

 Race and socio-economic status also play a role in the development colon cancer.
 Multiple studies have shown that African-Americans and Hispanics are more likely to be diagnosed with colon and colorectal cancers than non-Hispanic whites.
 These studies also revealed that these minority groups are also more likely to develop the cancer at a younger age and be diagnosed at a more advanced stage.
 While survival rates across all races have increased over time, there remains a disparity of minority survival versus survival rates in non-Hispanic whites.
-This disparities are thought to be related to access to screening and care.
+These disparities are thought to be related to access to screening and care.
 The majority of these studies utilized data prior to or just after the implementation of the Affordable Healthcare Act, so time will tell if these disparities level out with increased access to care.

 Stage 3 colon cancer treatment